 - remove reference to “the principles” of the Treaty of Waitangi from legislation.
 Any reference to the Treaty should be to the actual Treaty which has no mention of principles.

-- review all race-based funding to ensure that funding is based on need not ethnicity, and that there is consistent transparent accountability for public funding.
+- review public funding to ensure that funding is based on need not ethnicity, and that there is consistent transparent accountability for public funding.

-- We will focus on delivering a future that provides opportunity to succeed, protection from harm, and recourse for any breaches to individual human rights.
+- focus on delivering a future that provides opportunity to succeed, protection from harm, and recourse for any breaches to individual human rights.